 When Trevor and Corallie Eagle founded what was to become Eagle Technology in 1969, their vision was for a family company that would bring excellence in IT products and services to the New Zealand market.
 Today, Corallie Eagle remains committed to that vision and heads up an organisation that has grown to include 90 staff whilst retaining its family ownership and core values.
-All of Trevor and Corallie’s seven children worked within the company at some time; Duane Eagle now works alongside his mother, identifying new opportunities and ensuring the company continues the legacy started by Trevor and Corallie some 40 years ago.
+All of Trevor and Corallie’s seven children worked within the company at some time; Duane Eagle now works alongside his mother, identifying new opportunities and ensuring the company continues the legacy started by Trevor and Corallie more than 40 years ago.

 Trevor Eagle passed away in December 2000; at the time of his death Trevor had become a leader in the information technology industry and was well known for his support to science, education, community and environmental organisations.
 He held executive positions including Auckland Area Chairman of the Duke of Edinburgh Awards and trustee of the World Wildlife Fund.
 In 2007 Trevor was posthumously awarded the Flying Kiwi award at the prestigious PricewaterhouseCoopers Hi-Tech Awards, joining Sir Angus Tate, Neville Jordan, Sir Woolf Fisher, Maurice Paykel, Peter Maire and Bill Gallagher in the Flying Kiwi Hall of Fame for ‘making a sustained and outstanding contribution to New Zealand’s Hi-Tech industries’.
 The Flying Kiwi award now sits in Trevor’s Office, located in Eagle’s Auckland offices, and although that office is now used as an executive meeting room, it retains its name in affectionate reference to Trevor’s enduring legacy.